degreepath/auditor/tests/snapshots/integrations/arts-of-computer-history.md

 - take ART 103
 - take ART 104
 - complete the “A” requirement
-- take enough courses to obtain at least 1.50 credits from among courses matched by the “A” requirements
+- take enough courses to obtain at least 1.50 credits from the set of courses matched by the “A” requirement

 ### A
 For this requirement, you must take one of the following courses: